 In 2009, I was appointed as the first science adviser to the Prime Minister of New Zealand.
-The week! was appointed coincided with the government announcement that the New Zealand Good industry would not be required to add foolate to flour-based products to help to prevent mural-tube defects in newborns, despite an earlier and the second of the secon acience adviser are providing advice not on straightforward scientific matters, but instead on issues that have the hallmarks of what has been called post-normal science.
-These issues are urgent and of high public and political concern the people involved hold strong positions based on their values, and the science is complex, incomplete and uncertain.
-Diverse meanings and understandings of risks and trade-offs dominate.
+The week I was appointed science adviser I was asked how I felt about my advice not being heeded.
+I pointed out coincided with the government announce-ment that the New Zealand food industry that despite strong scientific evidence to support folate supplementation, a demowould not be required to add folate to flour-based products to help to prevent neural cratic government could not easily ignore overwhelming public concern about the food supply.
+The failure here was not politi-cal; rather, it was the lack of sustained and effective public engagement by the medicaltube defects in newborns, despite an earlier agreement to do so.
+As it happens, this is an area of my own scientific expertise and before my appointment, I had advised the government that folate supplementation science community on the role of folate in the diet.
+As a result, the intervention did not should occur.
+But various groups had stirred considerable public concern on the matter, get the social licence necessary to proceed. about health risks and about medicalizing have come to understand that the primary the food supply functions and greatest challenges for a science adviser are providing advice no on straightforward scientific matters, but instead on issues that have the hallmarks of what has been called post-normal science1.
+These issues are urgent and of high public and political concern; the people involved hold strong positions based on their values, and the science is complex, incomplete and uncertain.
+Diverse meanings and under-standings of risks and trade-offs dominate.
+Examples include the eradication of exogenous pests in New Zealand's unique ecosystems, offshore oil prospecting, legali-zation of recreational psychotropic drugs, water quality, family violence, obesity, teenage morbidity and suicide, the ageing